 So, how did they do?

 The past performance of any broker or advisor is worth considering but should never be the sole factor driving a decision.
-While performance outliers may highlight some of the strengths and weaknesses of certain robo-advisors, in these volatile and unprecedented times, it’s especially important to keep in mind that past performance does not guarantee future results.
+While performance outliers may highlight some of the strengths and weaknesses of certain robo-advisors in these volatile and unprecedented times, it’s essential to remember that past performance does not guarantee future results.